-This view looks toward the Saturn-facing side of Enceladus.
-North on Enceladus is up and rotated 45 degrees to the right.
-The image was taken in visible light with the Cassini spacecraft narrow-angle camera on Jan.
-18, 2013.
+This view looks toward the anti-Saturn side of Tethys.
+North on Tethys is up and rotated 33 degrees to the right.
+The image was taken in visible light with the Cassini spacecraft narrow-angle camera on June 15, 2013.

-The view was acquired at a distance of approximately 483,000 miles (777,000 kilometers) from Enceladus and at a Sun-Enceladus-spacecraft, or phase, angle of 173 degrees.
+The view was acquired at a distance of approximately 503,000 miles (809,000 kilometers) from Tethys.
 Image scale is 3 miles (5 kilometers) per pixel.

 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
 The Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the mission for NASA’s Science Mission Directorate, Washington, D.C.
 The Cassini orbiter and its two onboard cameras were designed, developed and assembled at JPL.
 The imaging operations center is based at the Space Science Institute in Boulder, Colo.